 Windows Defender is the antivirus software that everyone gets installed on Windows 10 by default—it’s already there as soon as you start using it and already running in the background and offering your computers two forms of protection against infections, the first of which being real-time protection and the second is the anytime scanning options.

-All good antivirus programs offer real-time protection, and Windows Defender is no different.
+All good antivirus programs offer real-time protection unless they aren’t working properly, and Windows Defender is no different.
 You’ve probably heard the term said or seen it written many times before, but it also might not have been adequately explained.
 Real-time protection just means that if you were to get some type of threat on your computer right this instant, your Windows Defender antivirus alerts you to the fact so you can do something about it.
 To confuse things just a little, there are threats out there that can put themselves on timers so they might not run on your computer right away and that could stop Windows Defender from detecting it as quickly as it might have if it were running as soon as installed.
 The other form of protection that Windows Defender offers is the anytime scanning options.
 That’s referring to the fact that you can open up Windows Defender and start scanning whenever you want, as well as choose from your different scanning types: quick scan, full scan, so forth.
 Both are unequivocally important to a computer.
 Without real-time protection, you couldn’t necessarily fix a problem to get a computer working again right away.
 And without anytime scanning, you would suffer from a similar fate.
 Both allow you to fix anything as soon as you might need to, which is usually done by booting into Safe Mode and running an antivirus scan with your Windows Defender antivirus software should the virus or malware have infected your operating system to a point where you couldn’t otherwise open the antivirus to run a scan.

 One last thing to remember is that the Malicious Software Removal Tool shouldn’t be thought of as a replacement for your antivirus programs such as Windows Defender.
 Something as well put together as Windows Defender is a far Superior tool in comparison to the Malicious Software Removal Tool.
 As such, it would be foolish to turn off your Windows Defender thinking that it’s OK to do so because you have the Malicious Software Removal Tool backing it up.
 Instead, think of the Malicious Software Removal Tool as a tool that’s main job is to detect a few specific and widespread types of malware.
 Not all of them.